slamora/brackets-wiki/Generating-Brackets-API-Docs.md

 ## Use Mac

-__Note:__ There is a [known bug](https://github.com/jbalsas/apify/issues/3) the incorrect folder structure and links are generated on Windows, so use Mac to generate documents until that bug is fixed.
+__Note:__ There is a [known bug](https://github.com/jbalsas/apify/issues/3) that the incorrect folder structure and links are generated on Windows, so use Mac to generate documents until that bug is fixed.

 ## Install node apify package